sapuente1/CIDM6325_Final_Project/docs/travelmathlite_tutorials/adr-1.0.12/tutorial-ADR-1.0.12-security-controls.md

 - Sanitize user-rendered HTML via bleach with allowlists.
 - Run security test suites (headers/CSRF/rate limits/sanitization) and interpret outputs.
 - Use docs/toggles to enable/disable controls in different environments.
+- Map controls to PRD/NF requirements and know how to relax/override safely in dev.

 **Prerequisites**
 - Working TravelMathLite dev environment with `uv`.